 “Points of truth however interesting, scriptural knowledge however profound and extensive, Biblical criticism however accurate and valuable, may all leave the heart barren and the affections cold.
 We want to find Christ in the Word; and, having found Him, to feed on Him by faith.”—C.H.
 Mackintosh

 When we come to the Bible merely for knowledge or guidance, it’s very possible to miss the Lord.
 The Lord Jesus said in John 5:39-40, “You search the Scriptures, because you think that in them you have eternal life; and it is these that testify concerning Me.
 Yet you are not willing to come to Me that you may have life.”
-When we come to the Bible, we must come to contact the Lord Himself.
+When we come to the Bible, we must come to contact the Lord Himself and turn our heart back to Him.
 We should not separate the Word from Christ, but come to find the Lord in His Word.

 As we find the Lord in the Word, we can talk to Him about what we’re reading.
 We can also confess our sins to Him as His light in the Word shines on us.
 We can sing to Him, praise Him, and worship Him with what we find in the Word.
 Our time reading the Bible should be a time of fellowship with the Lord.

 “For all reading should be joined with meditation and prayer.
 Read a little, pray and meditate much.”—John Wesley